Rat Terrier: Breed recognition

 Rat Terrier organizations exhibit the typical disputes over the course of action to be taken for the promotion and preservation of the breed.
 As usual among working breeds, points of departure are which dog type best represents the breed and whether the dog's working qualities will be sacrificed to selection for conformation show competition.

-The Rat Terrier Club of America is the official breed parent club for the American Kennel Club.
+The Rat Terrier Club of America is the official breed parent club for the American Kennel Club (AKC).
 Rat Terriers were accepted into the AKC's terrier group June 2012.
 Rat terriers have been competing in the United Kennel Club events for over 15 years.
 UKC is a family-friendly group that promotes many different venues for dogs to compete.
 The National Rat Terrier Association is the largest independent registry and has maintained lineage records for decades.
 Feeling the working terrier nature of the breed will suffer, it is the most prominent of those clubs and associations opposed to Kennel Club closed-registry breeding rules.

 The Decker Hunting Terrier Registry was created specifically for the Decker Giant.
 This registry's mission is to keep all the qualities that set the Decker aside from the standard Rat Terrier, while retaining and improving upon the hunting ability.

 The UKC officially recognized the breed on January 1, 1999.
-The AKC recognized the Rat Terrier as a breed on July 1, 2010, however, it allowed them to compete in companion events beginning January 1, 2006 in sanctioned AKC Companion events (Obedience, Agility, Rally).
+The AKC recognized the Rat Terrier as a breed on July 1, 2010; however, it allowed them to compete in companion events beginning January 1, 2006 in sanctioned AKC Companion events (Obedience, Agility, Rally).
 The first Rat Terrier to earn a title under AKC Sanctioning was in Agility on January 14, 2006 in Van Nuys, California by Harpur's Giddy Upp "Gigi" and D. Davidson Harpur.
 AKC accepted the Rat Terrier into the Terrier Group in June 2012.
 The first AKC Champion Rat Terrier was "Annie" GCH GRCH King Pen RnB's Queen Ann bred, owned by Sherry & Dud Lee Hendrix of Modesto, California.